 Project Manager Salaries: How Much Does a Project Manager Make?

-Each job title available to you as a project manager comes with a different set of upsides.
-Salaries and job outlook are the biggest and easiest to see overall— consider data gathered by the Bureau of Labor Statistics that show an average project manager salary over $80,000 for nearly 1.5 million project management professionals.
+Each job title available to you after receiving a project management certification comes with a different set of upsides.
+Salaries and job outlook are two biggies.
+According to the Bureau of Labor Statistics, the average project manager salary comes in at $101,610.
+But this isn’t all there is to know.

 Interested in learning more about how much you can earn?
-Keep reading to learn more about project management salaries for different job titles:
+Keep reading to learn more about project management salaries for different job titles, how hourly wages (cash compensation), and how the job title project manager and education can affect project manager salaries.

 IT Project Manager Salary

 Anyone interested in applying their project management knowledge to IT may be in luck.
-There’s currently a great deal of work work for IT project managers.
-In fact, the job outlook for this position is expected to grow 11% in the next 10 years according to the Bureau of Labor Statistics.
+There’s currently a great deal of work for IT project managers.
+In fact, the job outlook for this position is expected to grow 16% in the next 10 years, according to the Bureau of Labor Statistics.

-“IT project managers make an average of $88k a year.
+“IT project managers working with technology make an average of $91k a year.
 Additionally, the best paying cities for this career are Washington DC, New York City, and Houston, Texas.”

 Construction Project Manager Salary

-Job outlook for construction project managers is comparable to the other branches of project management.
-Employment of construction project managers is expected to grow 11% by 2030— just like with IT project managers.
-Thanks to this, you can easily see how choosing this field can lead to great employment opportunities.
+Another project management specialization is in the construction field.
+The job outlook for construction project managers is comparable to the other branches of project management.
+Employment of construction project managers is expected to grow by 8% by 2030— which is faster than in other areas.

 Salaries for construction project managers are slightly lower compared to other fields.
-Currently, their average annual salary according to Payscale is $75,693.
-High paying positions can be more easily found in New York City, Los Angeles, and Seattle.
-On the flip side, the lowest paying cities are Atlanta and Denver.
-Knowing this should help you choose where you want to work down the line.
+Currently, their average annual salary, according to Payscale, is $78,090.
+High-paying positions can be more easily found in New York City, Los Angeles, and Seattle.

 Architectural Project Manager Salary

 Architectural project management is the one area where the job market is below average.
-The BLS currently reports their expected employment growth to only be 4%; this is half of the average growth for all occupations.
-Clearly, it won’t be as easy to break into this field compared to the others.
+The BLS currently reports their expected employment growth to only be 2%.
+Clearly, it won’t be as easy to break into this field compared to the others, but this doesn’t mean you shouldn’t consider projects, companies, and employers, looking for architectural team members.

-“Many of the highest paying cities for architectural project managers are in California, including San Mateo, Berkeley, and Richmond.
-Keep that in mind if you live on the west coast— it may be worth moving for higher pay, but you need to consider the cost of living in these areas as well.”
+““Many of the highest paying cities for architectural project managers are in California, including San Mateo, Berkeley, and Richmond.
+So, you want to live on the coast— it may be worth moving for higher pay, but you need to consider the cost of living in these areas as well.”

 Entry Level Project Manager Salary

 Those just starting out as project managers won’t make as much compared to people with more experience under their belts.
-Ziprecruiter states that the national average salary for entry level project management positions is $45,737 each year, or $22 an hour.
-Currently New York City and San Mateo, CA offer the highest starting salaries for project managers.
+Glassdoor states that the national average salary for entry level project management positions is $64,580 each year.

 Senior Project Manager Salary

 The last step of your career path will be working as a senior project manager.
-By this point you likely have over a decade of experience and a position that matches your skills.
-This quite naturally comes with a much higher annual salary compared to your earlier positions.
+By this point, you likely have over a decade of experience and a position that matches your skills.
+This quite naturally comes with a much higher annual salary compared to your earlier project manager positions.

 Anyone working as a senior project manager can expect an average yearly wage of over $100k a year.
 In fact, Payscale reports that the average salary for this position is $104,496 a year ($61.58 per hour).
-At that rate, you can easily live a comfortable life wherever you want.
+Although some might want to remain anonymous, project manager employees consistently report high salaries to Payscale and other salary tracking sites.

 Project Manager Salary FAQs